8fold/site-joshbruce.com/content/public/essays-and-editorials/guidelines-and-guardrails/content.md

 My place and context is different, therefore, I had to change my approach; even though I’ve been in similar situations quite often.

 It’s easy to fall in the trap that others need to change.
-And, if we all share the view that others need to change, then nothing can change; from *The 7 Habits* book, “If you think the problem ‘out there,’ that thought is the problem.”
+And, if we all share the view that others need to change, then nothing can change; from [*The 7 Habits*](/examinations/the-7-habits-of-highly-effective-people/) book, “If you think the problem is ‘out there,’ that thought is the problem.”
 For me, it’s an exercise in empathy and self-reflection.
 It’s about putting myself in their shoes by learning their history and why certain things trigger certain responses.
 It’s about reflecting on my own history and learning and acknowledging how little I know to be certain.

 > What gets us into trouble is not what we don’t know.
 It’s what we know for sure that just ain’t so.
 (Mark Twain)